Cheshire Lines Committee: Stock

+At first, all CLC coaching stock was of MS&LR design, but from 1900 all three owning railways supplied coaches of their respective designs.
+In 1904, the Gloucester Railway Carriage and Wagon Company supplied some eight-wheel bogie coaches to the CLC designed by John G. Robinson of the GCR.
+These were of three types – thirds, third brakes, and lavatory composites.
+The livery was green, lined in yellow, with the lettering "CLC" at waist level.
+The last GCR-designed coaches built for the CLC, also designed by Robinson but this time built by the CGR at Dukinfield, were for the Liverpool-Manchester expresses, and consisted of nine five-coach trains.

 The CLC had a total of 407 coaches in 1902 and 580 in 1923.
 New articulated stock was introduced in 1937, designed by Nigel Gresley and with a teak finish, for the Liverpool to Manchester service; they were in two trains each of four twins.
 The number of coaches seems to have been rationalised by 1938, with only a total of 284 coaches.

+Similarly, the CLC had its own fleet of wagons, which were painted a pale lead grey for the bodywork, with black running gear and white lettering.
+There were 4,419 freight vehicles and 91 service vehicles at the end of 1922.
+In 1929, it was decided that all CLC wagons, other than brake vans and service stock, should be shared between the LMS, which would receive one-third of the wagon fleet, and the LNER, which would receive two-thirds.
+The transfers took place at the start of 1930, and the LNER was apportioned a total of 2740 wagons, of which: 1936 were open wagons; 551 were covered goods vans; 108 were bolster wagons; 104 cattle trucks; 27 refrigerator or meat vans; and 14 specially-constructed vehicles.
+The LNER supplied the CLC with some new brake vans, and these were painted in CLC livery, and lettered "CL".

+The CLC also owned some road vehicles – at the end of 1922, there were 90 lorries and 9 buses.

 Legacy

 The CLC routes between Liverpool and Manchester and between Manchester and Chester via Northwich survive.
 Several CLC stations remain in their original form and are listed buildings, such as Widnes, Sankey and Hunts Cross.
 The CLC warehouse at Warrington is also a listed building, and has been converted to apartments.

 Liverpool Central high-level has been demolished with local services on the former CLC line, operated by Merseyrail, running through an underground station on the same site.
 Main line services run to and from Liverpool Lime Street.
 Manchester Central closed on 4 May 1969 and is now the Manchester Central Convention Complex.